stack72/scottmuc.github.com/source/_posts/2012-06-29-devops-days-2012-in-summary.markdown

 organisations to remove silos.
 Jamie who brought up the open space likened a software delivery team to a sports team (again, I love the analogies).
 With sports you still have specialists, but they work has a cohesive unit.
 In football, there's no reason a defense person can't score a goal.
-Their focus is on the defense of their goal but
+If you have a team where offensive players begin blaming defense for their lack of success you then have a disfunctional team.

 #### What Am I Going To Do Now?